ethereum/solidity-website/src/posts/2024-04-02-solidity-developer-survey-2023-results.md

 #### SMTChecker

 74.5% of all respondents have never used the SMTChecker.
 20.1% have tried it and 5.4% use it frequently.
 You can learn more about the SMTChecker [here](https://docs.soliditylang.org/en/latest/smtchecker.html).
-The number of users who have tried it has increased significantly this year.
+The percentage of users who have tried it has increased significantly this year.

 ![Usage of SMTChecker](slide38)